top of page

 If you're visiting this site, you may have noticed ice dams forming on your roof and wondering if there's cause for concern.

-The ice damming began to form when the snow started melting on your roof, and the water moved down the roof into the snow near the bottom edge, then re-froze - starting the cycle of ice damming.
+The ice damming began to form when the snow started melting on your roof, and the water moved down the roof into the snow near the bottom edge, formed a wet slush, then re-froze - starting the cycle of ice damming.
 It may have been from above zero weather, or heat loss into your attic.
-Either way, your roof and attic space should not be warm enough to cause the snow to melt until the spring weather is upon us, or we experiencing heat waves during winter.
+Either way, your roof and attic space should not be warm enough to cause the snow to melt until the spring weather is upon us, or experiencing above zero temperature heat waves during winter.

-The cause for concern is when the ice dam cycle continues, and it increases in height and works it’s way up the roof.
+The cause for concern is when the ice dam cycle continues, and the ice builds in height, slowly working it’s way up the roof.
 Once the ice dam reaches the point where the ice is directly above the attic zone, the water will stay in a liquid state and eventually leak into the building, then into the walls and ceiling.
 Most popular location to see water, inside the building, is the light fixtures and outside wall/ceiling corners.
-If you see water, it’s a concern.

 ICE DAM REMEDIES

-If water is pooling behind a well-established ice dam, you will need to get the water off the roof as soon as possible to remove the risk of water leaking into the building.
+Once the water is pooling behind a well-established ice dam, you will need to get the water off the roof as soon as possible to remove the risk of water seeping under the shingles, then leaking into the building.

 What you can do immediately:

 If none of those remedies work, in a pinch, we can steam channels in large ice dams to remedy the water seepage.
-This is a cost effective solution for the short term., as it can very very costly to remove extensive ice damming.
+This is a cost effective solution for the short term - as it can very very costly to remove extensive ice damming (3 ft/hr).

 COST STRUCTURE

-Our services are billed at an hourly rate, starting with a minimum call-out of two hours locally, and wage + mileage (both directions) is charged 20km beyond Regina city limits.
+Our services are billed at an hourly rate, starting with a minimum call-out of three hours locally, and wage + mileage is charged 20km beyond Regina city limits.

 Once an appointment has been established, and we are onsite, we will agree on the work being performed (full removal, channels, etc), then the boiler is initialized.
 The boiler takes approximately of 40-45min to produce steam, depending on ambient temperature.
-During this time, we will be addressing the ice dam and cleaning the area adjacent and above to prepare for steaming.
-You will be charged a maximum 30min for prep work, until full steam is reached.
+During this time, we will be preparing the area for the work (ladders, safety lines, snow removal above ice dam).

 It takes approximately one (1) hour to remove a 3-4 foot length that reaches 2-3 feet up the roof.
-This is consistent with 4/12 roof pitches (most common).
+This is consistent with an asphalt 4/12 roof pitch (most common).

 If your roof has a lower pitch (more flat), chances are the ice dam will reach much further up the roof.. increasing the steaming time for each 3-4 foot length.